-Another challenge is the fact that millennials and gen-x have become much more adept at screening out marketing and campaign pitches.
-That is old schtick.
-The Evangelical churches emphasis on slick marketing and branding with so little focus on content has hit many peoples BS radar.
+However, millennials and gen-x have become much more adept at screening out marketing and campaign pitches.
+That is an old schtick.
+The emphasis on slick marketing and branding with so little focus on content has hit many peoples BS radar.

-This can be found in one George Carlin’s most famous comedic routines.
-George was a well-known stand-up comic, satirist, writer and author.
+The late comedian, George Carlin, a well-known stand-up comic, satirist, writer, and author, addressed this contemporary opinion in one of his most famous comedic routines.
 He stated that “When it comes to bull***t, big-time, major league bull***t, you have to stand in awe of the all-time champion of false promises and exaggerated claims, religion.”1

 As of August 5, 2016, there are over five-million views on his delivery on this subject.
 He was merely reflecting a common public opinion – one similarly echoed in my home and community that surrounded me while growing up.
 George’s audience loudly cheered him on.
-The Evangelical church has not attempted in any way tried to remedy this tension except dismiss people like George, and the many millions, if not hundreds of millions of like minded people, as utterly lost.
-This is a massive failure in Evangelical leadership and severely dilutes their message.
+The Evangelical church has not attempted in any way tried to remedy this tension except dismiss people like George, and the many millions, if not hundreds of millions of like-minded people, as utterly lost.
+This lack of address is a massive failure in Evangelical leadership and severely dilutes their message.

 There are so many diverse Evangelical churches competing for the same audience that it makes propositional truth appear as a relative entity.

-There are so many independent Evangelical churches being established with different sets of values, missions, and emphasis, that the public has become confused on the Evangelical faith.
+The public has become confused about the Evangelical faith because of the different sets of values, missions, and emphasis different churches hold.
 With no central authority or definition, the conflicting messages remove the idea of consistent propositional truth.
 Evangelical churches are viewed then as a personal brand from the selection of choices found in the religious supermarket.

-The Church does not have the budget or the skills to compete as an alternative entertainment package.
+The Church does not have the budget or the skills to compete in this realm.